Semester in DC Student FAQ

 Q: How do I apply for an externship?

 Students should apply directly to employers for externship positions.
 Most employers will indicate what application materials they want to receive in their externship announcement.
 If not, or if you are applying to an organization that has not advertised a position, send a cover letter and resume.

 Q: When should I begin applying for externships?

 The semester before you want to participate.
 Some employers have formal hiring processes with very early deadlines, as early as September for the spring semester and February for the fall semester.
 This is especially true of government agencies that require security clearances.
-However, many other employers do not have formal hiring processes and will hire interns on a rolling basis.
-Some employers will not get around to hiring their externs until the last month before the new semester begins.
+However, many other employers do not have formal hiring processes and hire interns on a rolling basis.
+Some employers will not get around to hiring their externs until the last weeks before the new semester begins.
 The best advice we can offer is to apply early, but be patient and flexible about the timing.
 Don’t panic if you don’t hear from an employer right away – they may just not be ready to think about hiring externs yet.

 Q: How do I enroll in the Semester in D.C.
 Program?

 Once you have been offered an externship, you should immediately notify Professor Baylis so that your externship site can be approved.
 All externship placements must be approved in advance by Professor Baylis.
 After your externship site has been approved, you can contact the registrar to request the permission numbers to enroll in the D.C.
 Seminar and D.C.
 Externship.
 Most students will still be in the process of applying for externships when it is time to register for the next semester’s classes.
 That's fine.
 Just register for a regular courseload at the law school.
 Then, when you secure your externship, you can drop those classes and add the D.C. courses.

 Q: How many credits can be earned for the Semester in D.C. program?